About Our Program

 The Thursday evening program concludes with staff-led jams at different levels featuring either old-time or bluegrass music.
 We also offer a jam with a vocals focus.

-Our 2025 Faculty
+This Was Our 2025 Faculty

 Photos and bios of our ’25 staff are posted on the 2025 Instructors page.